shelleywong/CSCI211-Course-Materials/Programs/program02.md

 1
 ```

-The following is the correct output for this example (sorted by rating as specified in the above input):
+The following is the correct output for this example (sorted by rating as specified in the above input, with each video output on one line):
 ```
 It's Not About the Nail, https://www.youtube.com/watch?v=-4EDhdAHrOg, Favorite web video, 1.68, ***** Spaces Versus Tabs, https://www.youtube.com/watch?v=SsoOG6ZeyUI, Decide for yourself: spaces or tabs?, 2.83, ****